 Normal weekday operating hours are 6:30 a.m. to Midnight, with an extension to 2 a.m. on Friday.
 Weekend hours are 9 a.m. to 2 a.m. on Saturday and Noon to Midnight on Sunday.
 Early openings and extensions of evening hours are provided to accommodate sports events, major conventions and other special events taking place in the Central Business District.
 Round trip on the system is approximately 15 minutes and headway ranges from 3 to 4 minutes.
 Average dwell at each station is 20 seconds.

 The DTC fleet consists of twelve driverless vehicles that are fully automated and computer controlled.
 The vehicles are each powered by a linear induction motor that can provide a maximum velocity of 56 mph.
-Vehicles and stations (with the exception of Grand Circus Park - see below) are handicapped accessible and each vehicle has two wheelchair securement positions.
+Vehicles and stations are handicapped accessible and each vehicle has two wheelchair securement positions.
 Vehicles are also equipped with a climate control system that provides maximum passenger comfort from outside temperatures that can have a seasonal range from sub-zero to 100 plus degrees.

 People Mover fare is $.75 and can be paid by U.S. coins, People Mover tokens and by monthly, semi-annual, annual and special event passes.
-All stations are equipped with automatic turnstiles and disability accessible gates, with the exception of Grand Circus Park Station, which is stairway access, standard faregates only.
+All stations are equipped with automatic turnstiles and disability accessible gates (Grand Circus Park is accessible effective mid May 2015).
 Persons certified as disabled, Medicare card holders and the elderly are eligible for discounted (50%) passes and tokens.

 Title VI Complaints